From robust tests to Bayes-like posterior distributions: Introduction

 Quite surprisingly, the concentration properties that we establish here require almost no assumption on $\sM$ and the distribution of the data (apart from independence).
 They mostly depend on the choices of the prior $\pi$ and the loss function $\ell$.
-For a suitable element $P$ which belongs to the model $\sM$ and lies close enough to $P\et$ (or $\overline P\et$ when the data are only independent), these concentration properties depend on the minimal value of the radius $r$ over which the log-ratio $V(P,r)=\log\cro{\pi(\sB(P,2r))/\pi(\sB(P,r))}$ increases at most linearly with $r$.
+For a suitable element $P$ which belongs to the model $\sM$ and lies close enough to $P\et$, these concentration properties depend on the minimal value of the radius $r$ over which the log-ratio $V(P,r)=\log\cro{\pi(\sB(P,2r))/\pi(\sB(P,r))}$ (with $\sB$ defined in \eref{eq-boules}) increases at most linearly with $r$.
 This log-ratio was introduced in Birg\'e~\citeyearpar{MR3390134} for the purpose of analyzing the behaviour of the classical Bayes posterior distribution.
 In our Bayes-like paradigm, we show that the behaviour of the quantities $V(P,r)$ for $P\in\sM$ and $r>0$ completely encapsulates the complexity of the model $\sM$.
-In particular, no assumption on the VC nor on the metric dimension of the model $\sM$ is required.
-From this point of view, the nature of the results we establish here is different from those obtained in the frequentist and Bayesian paradigms in Baraud~\citeyearpar{BY-TEST} and Baraud and Birg\'e~\citeyearpar{BarBir2020} which do require such assumptions.

-Another difference with Baraud and Birg\'e~\citeyearpar{BarBir2020} lies in the construction of the posterior distribution.
-In the present paper, it does not involve any {suprema} of empirical processes but only integrals that can be approximated by Monte Carlo.
-Even if these approximations may not be necessarily easy to get, especially in high dimension, the computation of our posterior distribution appears more tractable than that proposed in Baraud and Birg\'e~\citeyearpar{BarBir2020}.
+We prove that our posterior distribution $\widehat \pi_{\bsX}$ concentrates on an $\ell$-ball centered at $P\et$ and the radius $r=r(n)$ of which is usually of minimax order as $n$ tends to infinity when the model is well-specified.
+From a nonasymptotic point of view, we show that $\widehat \pi_{\bsX}$ retains its nice concentration properties as long as $P\et$ remains close enough to an element $P$ in $\sM$ around which the prior puts enough mass, that is, even in the situation where the model is slightly misspecified.
+Actually, we establish the stronger result that even when the data are only independent but not i.i.d., the above conclusion remains true for the average $\overline P\et$ of their marginal distributions in place of $P\et$.
+We therefore show that the posterior distribution $\widehat \pi_{\bsX}$ enjoys some robustness properties with respect to the equidistribution assumption we started from.
+The main theorems involve as much as possible explicit numerical constants.
+We illustrate our results with examples which are deliberately chosen to be as general and simple as possible.
+Our aim is to give a flavour of the results that can be established with our Bayes-like posterior, avoiding as much as possible the technicalities that would result from the choice of {\em ad-hoc} priors introduced to solve specific problems.
+Instead, we wish to discuss the optimality and robustness properties of our construction for solving general parametric and nonparametric estimation problems in the density framework under assumptions that we wish to be as weak as possible.
+These posterior distributions will therefore provide a benchmark for comparison with other methods.
+Their practical implementation will be the subject of future work.